How Warren Buffett Became One of the World’s Richest Investors

 Acquisition and Transformation

-Berkshire Hathaway in the 1960s was a terrible business—a declining New England textile mill.
-Buffett bought it because it was statistically cheap, a classic Graham “cigar-butt.”
-But as the capital expenditures required to keep the dying mills running swallowed up all the cash, Buffett realized that bad businesses are capital destroyers.
+Berkshire Hathaway in the 1960s was a fundamentally weak business—a declining New England textile mill.
+Buffett originally bought it because it was statistically cheap relative to book value, a classic Graham cigar-butt.
+But as the capital expenditures required to keep the textile operations running swallowed up retained earnings, Buffett realized that bad businesses are capital destroyers regardless of the purchase price.
 He pivoted.
-He used the dwindling cash flows from the textiles to acquire National Indemnity Company in 1967.
-He transformed Berkshire into a holding conglomerate, specifically an insurance-driven capital allocation machine.
+He redirected the cash flows from the textiles to acquire National Indemnity Company in 1967, transforming Berkshire into a holding conglomerate structured around insurance-driven capital allocation.
+This structural pivot highlights the importance of asset allocation agility over simple stock loyalty.

 • Float as Leverage: Utilizing insurance premiums to fund equity purchases, providing structural leverage without margin calls.